FrancoResearchLab/SWANS/README.md

 * *******************************************************************************

 ## License
-Licensed under the GNU License.
+Licensed under the GNU License and MIT License.
 See the [license.txt](licenses/license.txt) file.